Shareholder rights plan: Shareholder input

 A minuscule number of companies are giving shareholders a say on poison pills.
 As of June 15, 2009, 21 companies that had adopted or extended a poison pill had publicly disclosed they plan to put the poison pill to a shareholder vote within a year.
 That was up from 2008's full year total of 18, and was the largest number ever reported since the early 1980s, when the pill was invented.

-Effect

-While there is some evidence that takeover protections allow managers to negotiate a higher purchase price, overall, they reduce firm productivity.